-We go and we finish university because studies show that those with a bachelor’s degree earn more money than those without and those with a master’s degree earn even more.
+We go, and we finish university because studies show that those with a bachelor’s degree earn more money than those without and those with a master’s degree make even more.
 And so our parents and society and everyone else tell us that to be successful, we should go to college.

 And yet, we have the famous college dropouts like Bill Gates and Steve Jobs.

 Jobs and Gates had goals.
 They had a plan coupled with the intelligence and the willpower to go it alone.
-They took a big risk, they stepped out of their comfort zone.
+They took a significant risk; they stepped out of their comfort zone.
 Dropping out of college makes us vulnerable.
-Staying in school is actually the comfortable easy path.
+Staying in school is the comfortable, easy path.
 But not everyone is a Jobs or a Gates.

 Why should I go to University?

 Think about it.
 In the long run, it is much easier to stay in school than it is to drop out.
-Univesity graduates make more money and have an easier path.
-But earning a degree will not necessarily deliver job satisfaction or a solid paycheck.
+Univesity graduates make more money and have a more comfortable path.
+But earning a degree will not necessarily deliver job satisfaction or a reliable paycheck.

 Why should I go to university?